schyanzafar/EDiSC/README.md

 The English data used to extract snippets for the target word "bank" needs to be purchased from https://www.english-corpora.org/coha/.
 (Note that the COHA data used in this paper was the version as at 3 June 2020.)
 The file _"COHA data extraction.R"_ may be used to extract the snippets once the data has been obtained.
 With permission from the data publisher, the extracted snippets are included in the file _"bank_snippets.words.RData"_, as well as our manual sense annotation for these snippets, ready to use.

 **Embeddings:** The files _"Embeddings - Greek data.R"_ and _"Embeddings - COHA.R"_ can be used to generate the GloVe embedding vectors for the ancient Greek and COHA data respectively.
-Alternatively, _"Greek data - word vectors"_ contains the embedding vectors for all the ancient Greek words in the corpus with minimum frequency 10, and _"Bank data - word vectors"_ contains the embedding vectors for all the context words (after data filtering) for "bank".
-Note that, due to licence restrictions, we are unable to upload the embedding vectors for all the words in the wider COHA corpus.
+Alternatively, _"word vectors"_ contains the embedding vectors for all context words (after data filtering) for the four target words ready to use.

 **Models and samplers:** R scripts used to fit the models using HMC and MALA (not Stan), and using NUTS and ADVI (Stan).